laslobos/IDL-Carbon/README.md

   # Verify Carbon Component Usage

-  This is a code bundle for Verify Carbon Component Usage.
-The original project is available at https://www.figma.com/design/Q3tmamBvkIx3HV6uJAepin/Verify-Carbon-Component-Usage.
+  This is a code bundle to verify Carbon component usage.

   ## Running the code